Sylius/Sylius/bundles/SyliusCartBundle.rst

     }

 We also added a simple method ``getProductRepository()`` to keep the resolving code cleaner.

-Now, last thing to do is using this repository to find a product with id passed by user via request.
+We must use this repository to find a product with id, given by the user via request.
-This can be done in very different ways, but to keep it simple we'll use query parameter.
+This can be done in various ways, but to keep the example simple - we'll use query parameter.

 .. code-block:: php